bloominstituteoftechnology/grail-diary-part-2/README.md

-# Grail Diary Part 2 - Delegates and Protocols
+d# Grail Diary Part 2 - Delegates and Protocols

 A student that completes this project shows that they can: